Can You Feel It (Larry Heard song)

 "Can You Feel It" is a 1986 song by Mr. Fingers and one of the first deep house records.
-Its seminal impact on deep house has been compared to that of Derrick May's "Strings of Life" on Detroit techno.
+Its seminal impact on deep house has been compared to Derrick May's "Strings of Life" on Detroit techno.

 Production

-Larry Heard created "Can You Feel It" by using the Roland Juno-60 synthesizer and the Roland TR-909 drum machine.
+Larry Heard created "Can You Feel It" using the Roland Juno-60 synthesizer and the Roland TR-909 drum machine.
 In a 2017 interview with Vice, he recalled, "I had two cassette decks—there were no digital recorders or even multi-track recorders—and I did one take, one pass, on one tape, then ran it back to the other one, played some other parts by hand that I wanted to add, and that was pretty much the recording process."

 Release

-"Can You Feel It" was originally released as an instrumental on Mr. Fingers' 1986 EP Washing Machine.
+"Can You Feel It" was initially released as an instrumental on Mr. Fingers' 1986 EP, Washing Machine.
 The song later appeared on Fingers Inc.'s 1988 album Another Side.

 There are two mash-up versions of the song: one using Chuck Roberts' speech from the a cappella version of Rhythm Control's "My House", and another using Martin Luther King Jr.'s "I Have a Dream" speech.